-I try to set a positive example for my kids to practice kindness and come from a place of love.
+I try to set a positive example for my kids and come from a place of love.
 Ryder experienced a bit of bullying at school a few years back and I know kids will be kids but there is no excuse.
 Parents should always teach their children kindness and love.
-The kindness starts with us and grows with our children.
+It starts with us and grows with our children.

 Having a public job and being active on social media opens me up to a lot of criticism from readers, trolls and sometimes even fellow influencers and moms.
 On my blog I open up about my motherhood experiences, the trips we take and the exciting events we participate in.
 I am also open and honest about very personal things and struggles I have gone through as a mom, a wife and a woman.
 As much as I try to keep my head up, I take every negative comment to heart.
 As women and entrepreneurs we should be lifting each other up and supporting each other, not dragging each other through the mud.
 Words hurt—but a few words can also turn your day around—even turn your life around!

 The Kindness Rocks Project mission is simple, one message at just the right moment can change someone’s entire day, outlook, life.
 Founder, Megan Murphy (who is a mom of three, a kindness activist, women’s empowerment coach, meditation instructor and creativity enthusiast) started the project after an inspirational note she wrote on a random rock and left behind on the beach in Cape Cod was discovered by a friend and changed that friend’s whole day.